oznogon/gattaibushido-public/rules/02_pilots.md

 ##### Primary Tech

 **I've Got This!** Green has more options to keep Pushing against seemingly-unbeatable high cards during Throwdowns.
+Each use costs a single Charge.
 1. In a Throwdown, Green beats Aces with Twos *and* Threes
 2. ...and Fours
 3. ...and she can beat Kings with Twos!